-Use the labeled rates of this herbicide in 3 to 25 gallons of water per acre.
+Use the recommended rates of this herbicide in 3 to 25 gallons of water per acre.

-This product may be diluted with water and applied through recirculating spray systems, shielded applicators, hooded sprayers, wiper applicators or sponge bars, to listed weeds growing in any site specified on the label.
+This product may be applied through shielded applicators, hooded sprayers, wiper applicators or sponge bars, after dilution and thorough mixing with water, to listed weeds growing in any aquatic or non-crop site specified on the label.

-Adjust application equipment used above desired vegetation to the lowest spray stream or wiper contact point is at least 2 inches above the desirable vegetation.
+Applicators used above desired vegetation should be adjusted so that the lowest spray stream or wiper contact point is at least 2 inches above the desirable vegetation.
 Droplets, mist, foam or splatter of the herbicide solution settling on desirable vegetation is likely to result in discoloration, stunting or destruction.

 Better results may be obtained when more of the weed is exposed to the herbicide solution.
 Weeds not contacted by the herbicide solution will not be affected.
 This may occur in dense clumps, severe infestations or when the height of the weeds varies so that not all weeds are contacted.
 In these instances, repeat treatment may be necessary.